Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • Check the hoses connecting the radiator to the engine for wear and tear.

 By thoroughly checking for puddles underneath the car and inspecting the radiator and hoses, you can effectively identify an antifreeze leak and take the necessary steps to address it.
-Remember, early detection is key to preventing further damage to your vehicle’s cooling system.
+Remember, early detection is key to further damage to your vehicle’s cooling system.

 Fixing Small Antifreeze Leaks